adamazoulay/ITkTrackingGUIDocs/README.rst

 -------

 If you are having issues, please let me know.
-I can be reached at: aazoulay@yorku.ca
+I can be reached at: aazoulay at yorku dot ca

 License
 -------

 The project is licensed under the MIT license.

+.. _Installation: docs/installation.rst